thommelutten/slsa-awesome-server/README.md

 # SLSA Awesome Server
-Awesome Server written Golang used for SLSA exercises
+Awesome Server written in Go used for SLSA exercises

 To run the awesome-server run the following in a terminal